Flag of Brabant (Belgium): Origin of the flag

 In 1581, the States of Brabant abdicated the Spanish King Philip II.
 This prompted them to reinstate the ducal crown.
 The coat of arms with the crown also came into use for State Brabant from 1648 onwards.
 The department of Batavian Brabant of the Batavian Republic initially replaced the crown with a laurel wreath.
 Upon its renaming in 1798 to the Department of the Dommel, the ducal crown was reintroduced.

 In 1789, the Southern Netherlands (Belgium) revolted against Austrian rule of the region.
 The symbol of this revolution was the Brabantian lion, because the Duchy of Brabant was the major power and leading force behind this revolution.
 The region became an independent state known as the United Belgian States from 1789 until 1791.
 The flag of the United Belgian States resembles the flag of Belgium, it has the colors Black, yellow and red but in a different order.
 The flag of the United Belgians States is a horiztonal tricolor with at the top Red, in the middle black and on the bottom Yellow.
-The coat of arms of these States was the Brabantian lion, holding a shield an sword, on the shield it stated "LIBERTAS", which means Liberty.
+The coat of arms of these States was the Brabantian lion, holding a shield and sword, on the shield it stated "LIBERTAS", which means Liberty.

 In the United Kingdom of the Netherlands, founded in 1815, the old Duchy of Brabant was divided into three provinces: North Brabant, Antwerp, and South Brabant.
 The province of Antwerp received a new coat of arms, composed of the arms of the Margraviate of Antwerp, the Lordships of Mechelen and Turnhout, and the Kingdom.
 The coat of arms of Brabant was therefore not included.
 The coats of arms of North and South Brabant were identical and identical to the familiar coat of arms.
 After the secession of Belgium, the coat of arms of Brabant remained unchanged.
 The North Brabant lion was given two gold lions as shield-holders on July 15, 1920, it has remained unchanged since then.